theArjun/notebookify/README.md

 By Arjun Adhikari

-This chrome browser extension allows to redirect the .IPYNB files from github to Jupyter Notebook.
+This chrome browser extension allows to redirect the .IPYNB files from github to Jupyter Notebook viewer (nbviewer).

 ## Installation